ML4SCI/DeepLense/Physics_Informed_Transformers_For_Dark-Matter_Morphology_Lucas_Jose/README.md

 In Lensiformer, the original lensed image is used as the "query" and "key" for the transformer architecture.
 This allows the decoder to generate a more accurate and physics-consistent representation of the lensing phenomena.
 The application of Shifted Patch Tokenization and Locality Self-Attention not only improves the model's performance but also makes it more adaptable to various types of data.

+# Experiment

+To rigorously evaluate the performance of the Lensiformer model, we plan to train a selection of state-of-the-art vision transformer models on the Real-Galaxy-Tiny Dataset.
+These selected models will be standardized for a fair comparison by ensuring they have the same number of parameters and transformer blocks.
+The chosen models for this comparative analysis are leading architectures in the realm of computer vision, and they originate from diverse research entities.
+Below is a brief overview of the selected models:

+* **ViT (Vision Transformer):** Conceived by **Google**, the Vision Transformer (ViT) model employs a pure Transformer architecture that directly processes sequences of image patches.
+This approach bypasses the need for traditional Convolutional Neural Networks (CNNs) and has been proven to be especially effective when pre-trained on large datasets.

+* **ViTSD (Vision Transformer for Small Datasets):** Developed by **Inha University in South Korea**, the ViTSD model is an enhancement of the original ViT architecture.
+It incorporates Shifted Patch Tokenization and Locality Self-Attention, features that are particularly beneficial for improving performance on datasets of smaller sizes.

+* **CvT (Convolutional Vision Transformer):** Created by **Microsoft**, the CvT model blends the advantages of CNNs and Transformers by introducing convolutional components to the standard Vision Transformer architecture.
+This hybrid approach yields state-of-the-art performance metrics while requiring fewer computational parameters, thereby improving efficiency.

+* **CaiT (Class-Attention in Image Transformers):** Originating from **Facebook AI**, the CaiT model focuses on optimizing deep Transformer architectures specifically for the task of image classification.
+It not only achieves state-of-the-art performance on the ImageNet benchmark but also does so with fewer Floating Point Operations Per Second (FLOPs) and parameters, making it computationally efficient.

 # Results